 The United Way of the Flint Hills offers Emerging Needs Grants to eligible organizations in our community.

-The intent of these grants is to provide support to innovative approaches to meeting the health and human services needs of our community that are time sensitive.
-Funding is specifically reserved as short-term funding for start-up costs associated with bringing a new program to our community or to an organization that provides a new or innovative program that addresses our priority areas of Education, Income, and Health.
+Emerging Needs Grant funding requests should present innovative approaches to meeting the health and human services needs of our community that are time sensitive.
+Funding is specifically reserved as short-term funding for start-up costs associated with bringing a new program to our community or to an organization that provides a vital program that addresses our priority areas of Education, Income, and Health.
+Other factors for funding consideration include measurable outcomes, programs that meet currently unmet needs, and the organization’s ability to secure funds to continue the project.

 Corky's Cupboard: Items for on-campus food pantry